 Located on the western edge of Cleveland, Fairview Hospital is a Level II trauma center with a Level III neonatal intensive care unit.
 Other medical specialties include cardiology, cardiothoracic surgery, critical care, neonatology, oncology, orthopedics, and pediatrics.
 Residents will assist in the training of Doctor of Pharmacy Candidates from The University of Toledo, Ohio Northern University, Northeast Ohio Medical University and other colleges of pharmacy affiliated with Cleveland Clinic.

-Required Rotations (5): internal medicine, critical care, unit-based pharmacy practice model, pediatrics (including neonatal intensive care, obstetrics), administrative practice
+Required Rotations: internal medicine, critical care, unit-based pharmacy practice model, womens/children practice including pediatrics, neonatal intensive care and obstetrics, administrative practice, oncology, adult psychiatry.

-Elective Rotations (3): acute inpatient family medicine, oncology, pediatric psychiatry, adult psychiatry
+Elective Rotations: acute inpatient family medicine, pediatric psychiatry, emergency medicine, infectious disease.

 Effective communication skills are critical as a pharmacy practitioner.
 Many opportunities exist to refine these skills in each rotation.
 The following presentations and writing are required for each rotation: